Estimating Maximal Symmetries of Regression Functions via Subgroup Lattices: Numerical Experiments

 \section{Numerical Experiments}

-We've constructed three simulations to gauge the performance of the group estimation technique.
-The first is a low dimensional regression estimation where we can directly quantify the errors the group estimator $\hat{G}(\mathcal{D})$ by the proportion of correct estimations.
-The second then considers the effect of using the estimated group $\hat{f}_{\hat{G}}$ to symmetrise the estimator $\hat{f}$ where we consider the mean squared prediction error.
-We then consider a high dimensional ($d = 784$) example with the MNIST dataset \citep{lecun1998gradient}. \\ \\ All tests were conducted locally on a 2020 13'' MacBook Pro laptop with a 2 GHz Quad-Core Intel Core i5 processor and 16GB of RAM.
-All code is available on GitHub (\href{https://github.com/lchristie/estimating_symmetries}{HERE}).
-Further simulations, including those explicitly for the hypothesis tests only can be found in appendix \ref{app:testing}.
+We now demonstrate the performance of the confidence region $\hat{K}_\ell$ on synthetic datasets.
+The first simulation is a low dimensional regression estimation where we can directly quantify the error $\mathcal{E}( \hat{K}_\ell )$ directly.
+The second simulation then considers the effect of using the estimated group $\hat{G}_\ell$ to symmetrise an estimator $\hat{f}$ of $f$ and consider the mean squared prediction error.
+A summary of the proportions of correct group estimations (i.e., where $\hat{G}_\ell = G_{\max}( f, K_\ell)$) when $\hat{G}_\ell$ is sampled uniformly from $\max \hat{K}_\ell$ is shown in table \ref{tab:proportions_of_correct_hat_G}. \\ \\